Joan Carlos Pedroso

-Joan Carlos Pedroso Brooks (born July 23, 1979 in Las Tunas) is a first baseman for Las Tunas of the Cuban National Series, and the Cuba national baseball team.
+Joan Carlos Pedroso Brooks (born July 23, 1979, in Las Tunas) is a first baseman and left fielder for Las Tunas of the Cuban National Series, and the Cuba national baseball team.
 He was the backup first baseman for Cuba at the 2006 World Baseball Classic, taking second place.

 Pedroso hit .353 with 22 home runs during the 2005-06 Cuban National Series.